fsantanna/fsantanna.github.io/Freechains/tragedy.md

 5. Likes and dislikes transfer `reps` between users.

 These rules
-    support local communities sharing interests (rules `1` and `2`), prevent abusive behavior from free riders (rule `3`), encourage authoring and steady growth (rule `4`), and lead to descentralization of power (rules `4` and `5`).
+    support local communities sharing the same interests (rules `1` and `2`), prevent abusive behavior from free riders (rule `3`), encourage authoring and steady growth (rule `4`), and lead to descentralization of power (rules `4` and `5`).

 # So, yet another blockchain?

-Freechains requires a consensus mechanism to prevent free riders to double spend `reps` to abuse the system.
+As a matter of fact, Freechains requires a consensus mechanism to prevent free riders to double spend `reps` to abuse the system.

-Bitcoin was the first protocol to support permissionless consensus.
+In this context, Bitcoin was the first protocol to support permissionless consensus.
 However, Bitcoin and cryptocurrencies in general are not suitable for social
 media: